moja-global/moja_global_docs/docs/Understanding-FLINT/moja-flint/operations.rst

 How are operations used in FLINT?
 ---------------------------------

-FLINT uses operations to update simulation units' values and record flux values in a flux table.
+FLINT uses operations to update simulation units values and record flux values in a flux table.
 For example, an operation reflecting plant growth can be applied to aboveground biomass pools to estimate the growth flux.
-FLINT has been designed to ensure the conservation of mass (and area) throughout the calculation process.
+FLINT has been designed to ensure the conservation of mass and area throughout the calculation process.
 This means that FLINT will only transfer carbon stock from one pool to another, ensuring the system is balanced so that the sum of the fluxes is equal to the sum of the stock changes.